-- Meeting notices and materials communicate clearly, and acronyms and other jargon will be avoided. - NLCOG will seek assistance from neighborhood leaders and organizations to help publicize meetings, distribute questionnaires, etc. - o Announcements will be sent to ethnic radio stations and newspapers. - o As needed, notices or surveys may be translated into other languages.

-• Choose Appropriate Meeting Times and Locations

-- When appropriate to the particular planning process (examples, regional transportation plan update; transit plan), meetings will be held in target neighborhoods: - at familiar locations; - near transit routes; and - in buildings accessible to those with disabilities. - Meetings may be held in conjunction with a regularly-scheduled community meeting. - Meetings may be held during daytime to accommodate seniors, second-shift workers, after-dark safety concerns, and transit schedules.
+- Meeting notices and materials communicate clearly, and acronyms and other jargon will be avoided. - NLCOG will seek assistance from neighborhood leaders and organizations to help publicize meetings, distribute questionnaires, etc. - o Announcements will be sent to ethnic radio stations and newspapers. - o As needed, notices or surveys may be translated into other languages. - Choose Appropriate Meeting Times, Locations, and Formats - When appropriate to the planning process, meetings will be held in target neighborhoods: - at familiar locations, - near transit routes, and - in accessible buildings. - Meetings may be held in conjunction with a regularly scheduled community meeting.